falling-fruit/falling-fruit/README.md

 ## Status

 The website is live at [fallingfruit.org](https://fallingfruit.org).
-However, maintaining both a website and a mobile app that do not share any code proved too time consuming, and we are very slowly phasing out this project in favor of a mobile-friendly web app ([falling-fruit-web](https://github.com/falling-fruit/falling-fruit-web)).
-All versions of the mobile app still rely on API v0.1.
+However, maintaining both a website and a mobile app that do not share any code proved too time consuming, so we are slowly phasing out this project in favor of a mobile-friendly web app ([falling-fruit-web](https://github.com/falling-fruit/falling-fruit-web)).
+However, all versions of the mobile app still rely on the Rails API.

 # Development